U.S. saw second-most billion-dollar weather disasters on record in 2021

 Disaster toll increased by climate change and population and infrastructure growth

-The majority of disasters in 2021 shared something in common: they were the result of natural variability, or randomness, but made worse by the effects of climate change and societal/socioeconomic trends.'
+The majority of disasters in 2021 shared something in common: They were the result of natural variability, or randomness, but made worse by the effects of climate change and societal/socioeconomic trends.

 Climate change makes heat waves, droughts, fires, hurricanes and precipitation more intense; at times, it may also make for more favorable tornado environments.